xonixx/xonixx.github.io/intellij-awk_grammar_optimization.md

 But what does this have to do with our problem?
 Remember, we want to add `pin` attribute to `if` statement parsing to facilitate AST creation for unfinished `if`.

 Now, here is the problem.
-If we naively try to add `pin` to both `terminated_statement_if` and `unterminated_statement_if` we get broken parsing!
+If we naively add `pin` to both `terminated_statement_if` and `unterminated_statement_if` we get broken parsing!

 ![](intellij-awk_grammar_optimization4.png)

-The reason for this, is that `pin` makes the parsing always commit to `terminated_statement_if` (as the first in the order of parsing), even if it's incomplete!
+The reason for this is that `pin` makes the parsing always commit to `terminated_statement_if` (as the first in the order of parsing), even if it's incomplete!
 Because this is the semantics of `pin`: it considers a rule match to be successful even for a partial match that reached "pinned" token.

-Here is the correct parsing (that resolves to `unterminated_statement_if`):
+Just in case, here is the correct parsing (that resolves to `unterminated_statement_if`):

 ![](intellij-awk_grammar_optimization5.png)